Loading...

 UNFCCC COP28 (Dubai): Unrealistic Expectations

 The air was heavy in Dubai as the COP28 commenced work on 30 November, due to unrealistically high expectations and the increasingly bleak prospects of realizing the 1.5°C GHG emission target.
 The vital question remains of what the UNFCCC parties will decide as regards the phase-out of fossil fuel in the face of a climate emergency that has emerged as one of the main drivers of the planetary crisis.
-This author has extensively examined the gravity of this planetary-level crisis, together with its implications for humankind and the planet, and has explored options for invoking the instrumentalities of International Law to make them work.
+This author has extensively examined the gravity of this planetary-level crisis, together with its implications for humankind and the planet, and has explored options for invoking the instrumentalities of International Law to make them work5.
 It is widely accepted that, in order to limit global warming to 1.5°C, GHG emissions must peak before 2025 at the latest and decline by 43% by 2030.
 In the absence of a major trigger event and a planetary miracle, at the current rate and in view of the dithering exhibited by the state parties, all indicators show that this goal is unrealistic and unattainable.
 This raises the frightening prospect of a literally burning planet.
-It has led to the conscientious UNSG running from pillar to post and speaking up through a series of whistle-blowing speeches, ranging from the Stockholm+50 Conference (02 June 2022) to the cry for help from Syangbpoche (the Everest region of Nepal) in the Himalayas (30 October 2023) to the latest visit to Antarctica (25 November 2023).
+It has led to the conscientious UNSG running from pillar to post and speaking up through a series of whistle-blowing speeches, ranging from the Stockholm+50 Conference (02 June 2022)6 to the cry for help from Syangbpoche (the Everest region of Nepal) in the Himalayas (30 October 2023)7 to the latest visit to Antarctica (25 November 2023)8.

 Floating Icebergs, Bransfield Straits, South Shetlands, Antarctica (AP Photo Jorge Saenz)